RequestNetwork/requestNetwork/packages/advanced-logic/specs/payment-network-any-to-erc20-proxy-0.1.0.md

 ## Description

 This extension allows the payments and the refunds to be made in ERC20 tokens on the Ethereum blockchain for a request made in others currencies.
+The rate is computing at the payment thanks to onchain oracles.
 This Payment Network is quite similar to the [ERC20 Fee Proxy Contract](./payment-network-erc20-fee-proxy-contract-0.1.0.md) extension, with a rate conversion before the payment.

 The payment is made through a proxy contract.
 This proxy contract call the [ERC20 Fee Proxy Contract](./payment-network-erc20-fee-proxy-contract-0.1.0.md) to do the ERC20 token transfer on behalf of the user.
 The contract ensures a link between an ERC20 transfer and a request through a `paymentReference`.